-Figure 4: Unobserved heterogeneity: Georgia versus synthetic Georgia
+Figure 4: Unobserved heterogeneity: Armenia versus synthetic Armenia

-- (a) Actual vs. synthetic per capita GDP - (b) The economic impact of secession
+(a) Actual vs. synthetic per capita GDP (b) The economic impact of secession

-Note: Figure 4a plots the log per capita GDP trajectories of Georgia (full line) and synthetic Georgia (dashed line) between 1981 and 2012; figure 4b plots the discrepancy between both trajectories during the same period.
+Note: Figure 4a plots the log per capita GDP trajectories of Armenia (full line) and synthetic Armenia (dashed line) between 1981 and 2012; figure 4b plots the discrepancy between both trajectories during the same period.
 The dashed line in the right figure visualizes the average pre-independence discrepancy between both countries.

-In this light, one can reasonably expect synthetic Georgia to continue to outperform Georgia in the post-independence period, at a rate determined by their unobserved heterogeneity, regardless of Georgia's decision to secede.
+In this light, one can reasonably expect synthetic Armenia to continue to outperform Armenia in the post-independence period, at a rate determined by their unobserved heterogeneity, regardless of Armenia's decision to secede.
 To correct for matching quality, we proceed by assuming that the distribution of pre-independence outcome differences between both countries can be taken to reflect the outcome discrepancy emanating from their unobserved heterogeneity.
-Figure 5a purges the per capita GDP trajectory of synthetic Georgia from matching inaccuracies by removing this average pre-independence discrepancy in the post-independence period, while figure 5b plots the resulting trend-demeaned Georgian independence dividend trajectory.
+Figure 5a purges the per capita GDP trajectory of synthetic Armenia from matching inaccuracies by removing this average pre-independence discrepancy in the post-independence period, while figure 5b plots the resulting trend-demeaned Armenian independence dividend trajectory.
 Reassuringly, the figure indicates that the post-independence per capita GDP discrepancy remains unusually large compared to the distribution of discrepancies typically observed in absence of state fragmentation.
-Thus, the corrected Georgian independence dividend trajectory is unlikely to reflect unobserved heterogeneity but measures the economic impact of secession as intended.
+Thus, the corrected Armenian independence dividend trajectory is unlikely to reflect unobserved heterogeneity but measures the economic impact of secession as intended.

-Figure 5: Accounting for matching quality: Georgia
+Figure 5: Accounting for matching quality: Armenia

-- (a) Actual vs. synthetic per capita GDP - (b) The economic impact of secession
+(b) The economic impact of secession

-Note: Figure 5a plots the log per capita GDP trajectory of Georgia (full line) and both the uncorrected (dotted line) and trend-demeaned (dashed line) versions of synthetic Georgia; figure 5b plots the raw (full line) and trend-demeaned (dashed line) independence dividend trajectory, defined in equations (10A) and (1) respectively.
+Note: Figure 5a plots the log per capita GDP trajectory of Armenia (full line) and both the uncorrected (dotted line) and trend-demeaned (dashed line) versions of synthetic Armenia; figure 5b plots the raw (full line) and trend-demeaned (dashed line) independence dividend trajectory, defined in equations (10A) and (1) respectively.